PaulCarrick/jump-start-website/INSTALLATION.md

    currently you need to choose yes on the ruby install as ruby >= 3.2.0 is not available yet.
 Otherwise, if you already have ruby >= 3.2.0 skip installing ruby it will save you a lot of time.
-   * Configuration is a little more difficult.\
+   * If you want to configure rather than install it is a little more difficult.\
    You need to set up a .env file in the root of the repository.\
    \
    There are two examples provided **example.env** and **docker-example.env**.